Sandbar Fight: Participants and eyewitnesses

-Dr. Denny was a local surgeon and relatively non-partisan in the conflict.
+Dr. Denny was a local surgeon and relatively nonpartisan in the conflict.

-Of the twelve listed participants, the duelists and surgeons played minor or pacifist roles during the brawl.
+Of the 12 listed participants, the duelists and surgeons played minor or pacifist roles during the brawl.
 The seconds and supporters were all active brawlers; half were killed or badly injured.
-There were also at least five additional local witnesses: two plantation owners, two additional doctors, and a guide.
+Also, at least five additional people were local witnesses - two plantation owners, two additional doctors, and a guide.
 Some unnamed slaves likely witnessed the brawl as well.

 Duel

-On Wednesday, September 19, 1827, at mid-day, Wells and Maddox, accompanied by their seconds and supporters, met on a sandbar near the town of Natchez, Mississippi.
+On Wednesday, September 19, 1827, at midday, Wells and Maddox, accompanied by their seconds and supporters, met on a sandbar near the town of Natchez, Mississippi.
 Jim Bowie supported Wells, while Norris Wright favored Maddox.
-In total, seventeen named men were present.
+In total, 17 named men were present.
 The Wells party arrived first by a small boat from the Louisiana shore.
 The Maddox party and local observers then arrived by horse from a nearby Mississippi plantation house, fording a bayou.
 The duel was conducted by formal rules of the time, with a lengthy delay between exchanges of fire.
-The non-combatant witnesses (including the surgeons) kept a reasonable distance from the duel for the duration of the fight.
+The noncombatant witnesses (including the surgeons) kept a reasonable distance from the duel for the duration of the fight.

-Wells and Maddox each fired two shots and, as neither man was injured, resolved the formal duel with a handshake.
+Wells and Maddox each fired two shots, and as neither man was injured, they resolved the formal duel with a handshake.